-Once ADEM has prepared a draft permit, a public notice is published in a daily or weekly newspaper of general circulation within the area affected by the facility or activity, and is posted on the Department's website.
+Once ADEM has prepared a draft permit, a public notice is posted on the Department's website.
 The public notice describes the proposed activity, the type of permit being sought, and identifies who is seeking the permit.
 The notice also specifies the timeframe for public comments.
 If ADEM anticipates there will be significant public interest in a particular permit application, then it may automatically schedule a public meeting during the public comment period and include the date, time and location of the meeting in the public notice.

 If a public meeting or a public hearing was not announced as part of the public notice of the draft NPDES permit, then any member of the public may request that one be held.
-If ADEM agrees to the request for a meeting or hearing, it will place a second public notice in the same newspaper which will provide the date, time and location of the public meeting or hearing.
+If ADEM agrees to the request for a meeting or hearing, it will be posted on ADEM's website which will provide the date, time and location of the public meeting or hearing.
 If any comments submitted during the public comment period(s) appear to raise new questions about a draft permit, ADEM may prepare a new draft permit, or may reopen or extend the public comment period.